YouTube Advertising in 2023: How to Grow Your Business with YouTube Ads

 Millions of people visit YouTube daily.
 That makes it a powerful channel for getting in front of potential customers.
 Done right, good video ads leave a lasting impression—more so than other types of ads from Google.

-Just take a look at this ad from the sunglasses retailer Shady Rays.
+Just take a look at this iconic ad from Squatty Potty.

-It’s been watched more than 7.5 million times and received comments like “I never skip this YouTube ad.
-It’s funny and informative.”
-No doubt more people know and remember Shady Rays because of this entertaining video.
+It’s been watched more than 41 million times and received comments like “I don't think an advertisement can get any better than this.”
+No doubt more people know and remember Squatty Potty because of this entertaining video.

 It’s a good example of how YouTube advertising can engage users by delighting, provoking, or entertaining them.
 Sometimes, these ads can even go viral.